 First of all, I would like to thank you for choosing Cloudways for your business, freelance or blog whatever.
 But why?
 Because in today’s world no one has time, every piece of time is important to all of us.
 Cloud hosting is the platform where you don’t have to take a headache or know too much knowledge about running a server.
-It’s application based hosting where server provided by many web hosting provider and cloudways manage to optimize it to run smoothly.
-Cloudways solve you every problem by live chat within a few minutes.
+It’s an application based hosting where server provided by many web hosting provider and Cloudways manage to optimize it to run smoothly.
+Cloudways solve your every problem by live chat within a few minutes.
 Cloudways removes all these hassles from server management and takes care of all the technical aspects and server-side issues for its users.
 By the way today I am not going to tell more its review if you want a Cloudways review please read it here.
 (Article coming soon.)

 Installation of WordPress on a Subfolder on Cloudways

 Though there are many ways like install via ssh command or wp-config.php edit methods, Today in this blog post, I am here I am going to show you easiest method and explain you step by step how to install WordPress application on sub-directory(folder) on Cloudways hosting.
 Note that this tutorial is for those who already know how to install a WordPress application on Cloudways.com but don’t know how to install on a subfolder like http://example.com/blog where the /blog is a different directory having separate WordPress application.

 There are two easy methods you can Install a WordPress application on Cloudways server.
 They are-

 - Frontend Method or Direct Installation